 Shakes leaned his hand on the throttle, but it was already pushed all the way to the forward stop.
 The electric motor whined steadily from behind them, driving the small boat forward with all the force it could muster.

-“Come port to 227 degrees,” said Hemi, with his hand cupped over the earpieces of the headphone, trying to eek out just that marginal amount more sound dampening that might be what he needed to hear some crucial thing out in the water.
+“Come port to 227 degrees,” said Hemi, with his hand cupped over the earpieces of the headphone, trying to eke out just that marginal amount more sound dampening that might be what he needed to hear some crucial thing out in the water.
 Shakes leaned the yoke slightly to the left and the boat heeled over in response.

 “Down.
-30 meters.
+Thiry meters.
 The Grackle has clearly heard the Prospect’s run and matched its depth.
 They are lined up in pursuit a little less than five miles behind.
 We need to intercept their course in the next ten minutes or so, if we possibly can.”
 Hemi lifted a stopwatch that hung from the same peg the sonar headset was stowed on and clicked it once to reset it to zero.
 He counted for a few seconds while listening, and then clicked it a second time to start the stopwatch.
 He made a note on the clipboard.

 “If your plan doesn’t work, Hemi, the Prospect is done for.
 Honestly, I’m not even sure why they haven’t already fired a torp.”